privacyguides/privacyguides.org/docs/advanced/signal-configuration-hardening.en.md

 icon: 'material/chat-processing'
 ---

 [Signal](../real-time-communication.md#signal) is a widely regarded instant messaging service that is not only easy to use but is also private and secure.
-Signal's strong E2EE implementation and metadata protections provide a level of assurance that only you and the intended recipients are able to read communications.
+Signal's strong E2EE implementation and metadata protections provide a level of assurance that only you and your intended recipients are able to read communications.

-This guide details actions you can take to configure and set up Signal in accordance with your [threat model](../basics/threat-modeling.md).
+This guide details actions you can take to configure and harden Signal in accordance with your [threat model](../basics/threat-modeling.md).

 ## Signal Configuration